 Secret agent man’s latest communication about the school took a short email with a question from Polk County and expanded it way out of proportion to the county’s intent.
 It was the proverbial making a mountain out of a molehill, except Lepley/DCC blew up the mountain.

 Word on the street is that Lepley/DCC has done this to the school board before with some saying the school was more arrogant.
 This issue of who was more arrogant is yet to be debated but here’s another possibility.

-Is it, perhaps, because bringing back the old school would bring increased traffic in front of Lepley’s Bay Street house?
+Was his bluster so profound, perhaps, because bringing back the old school would bring increased traffic in front of Lepley’s Bay Street house?
 Maybe?

-If not, would it have anything to do with the Fresh Start “delinquents,” as Lepley/DCC put it so succinctly in his email, the ones he also claims are the cause of crime in Davenport?
+If not, would it have anything to do with the Fresh Start “delinquents,” as Lepley/DCC put so succinctly in his email, the ones he also claims are the cause of crime in Davenport?
 Or was it his newfound love for TheatreWorks staying at the school, an organization he’s also tried to smear in the past?[ii]
 Or is it because he spent “thousands of dollars” on a new amendment to our city Charter and he doesn’t want to lose his money?

 Whatever it is, it’s all about him, not any concern he has with the city at large.
 Whatever it is, it can be debated at City Hall with our trusted commissioners, the ones who need to know that any communication from DCC is communication from John Lepley and that Lepley/DCC does not represent Davenport.
 Lepley/DCC only represents himself.

 [i] DCC’s number of email addresses as of February 21, 2017.